codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-ios-app.md

 If you don't have a workspace, use `-project "MyXcodeProject.xcodeproj"` instead of the `-workspace "MyXcodeWorkspace.xcworkspace"` option.

-Your artifact will be generated at the default Xcode path (unless you explicitly specify another path using the `CONFIGURATION_BUILD_DIR` option) by adding the following pattern in the `artifacts` section of `codemagic.yaml`:
+Your artifact will be generated at the default Xcode path.
+You can access it by adding the following pattern in the `artifacts` section of `codemagic.yaml`:

     $HOME/Library/Developer/Xcode/DerivedData/**/Build/**/*.app